offscale/offscale-rfcs/[offregister] 2nd YAML concept.md

 ```

 ## Service (for a database/cache)
-E.g.: redis-for-paas.git repo.
-This sets entry points for installation on different platforms, credentials (RBAC) and cluster configuration
+Stored in the service repo, e.g.: offscale/offregister-redis.git.
+This sets entry points for installation on different platforms, credentials (RBAC) and cluster configuration:
 ```yaml
 # Note: place this in a repo like mypaas-redis-service.git, call it 'service.yaml'